 Freight Forwarders vs. 3PLs

-Freight forwarders are a subset of third-party logistics specializing in arranging goods transportation on their clients’ behalf.
+Freight forwarders are a subset of third-party logistics (3PLs) that specialize in arranging goods transportation on their clients’ behalf.
 While freight forwarders focus primarily on transportation, 3PLs typically offer a broader range of logistics services, including warehousing and inventory management.

 Choosing the Right 3PL Partner